Underneath the Stars (song): Background

 Throughout 1993, Carey began conceptualizing Music Box (1993), which became the highest selling album of Carey's career.
 For her past two albums, Carey's creative choices were heavily controlled by her label Columbia Records, as well as her husband and CEO of the company, Tommy Mottola.
 Carey's previous effort, Emotions (1991), drew influence from 1950s, 60s, and 70s balladry, gospel, R&B, and soul music and failed to match the success of her debut album.
-Following its (comparitively) tepid commercial performance, Columbia aimed for Music Box to be a vehicle for very commercial singles that could garner strong radio airplay.
+Following its (comparatively) tepid commercial performance, Columbia aimed for Music Box to be a vehicle for very commercial singles that could garner strong radio airplay.
 The album was conceptualized as a pop record and was decidedly more mainstream than its predecessor, favoring an Adult Contemporary sound over the Soul and Gospel influences that characterized much of the material on Emotions.
 As a result, Music Box went on to sell over 28 million copies worldwide and earned its place among the best-selling albums of all time.
 Due to the album's success, Columbia allowed Carey more control over the music she recorded for Daydream (1995).

 Before Carey knew or began searching for the direction she wanted the album to follow, Carey already had the idea and melody for "Underneath the Stars" and felt that it would fit into the album no matter what the eventual sound would be.
 As such, it became the first song Carey wrote and recorded for the album and served as a sort of tribute to the music which she grew up listening to, as well as one of her main vocal inspirations, Minnie Riperton.
 "Underneath the Stars" was the first song Carey recorded for her fifth studio album, Daydream (1995).
 In Australia, the song was released as a B-side to Carey's previous single, "Forever" (1996).